 Technology law and policy

-The current regulatory climate for digital technology seems to be moving in the direction of more regulation, but many of the far-reaching proposals for change have significant flaws.
+The current regulatory climate for digital technology is moving in the direction of increased regulation, but many of the far-reaching proposals for change have significant flaws.
 Those flaws often result from technologists misunderstanding how the law works and from lawyers and policy analysts not understanding technology.
-Few among the perceived problems associated with technology can be addressed by the law.
+Few among the perceived problems associated with technology can be proportionately addressed through law.
 Failure to accept that poses a risk not just to some abstract notion of ‘innovation’.
 It threatens the essence of the opportunities we now have to communicate, to form communities, and to work or trade.
 It also threatens our security and privacy.

 My current teaching includes: